ADHD Treatment in Willmar, Minnesota

 • Chronic procrastination that leads to last-minute panic

-• Forgetting appointments, deadlines, or commitments
+• Forgetting appointments, deadlines, commitments or forgetting to text or call people back

 • Impulsive decisions that cause problems later